 The earlier in the financial year that you switch, the easier it is as there is less historical data to enter into the system.
 While this does not mean that you have to wait until the start of a new financial year to switch payroll providers, do bear in mind that you will still need to gather the payroll records for the new payroll provider.
 Of course, the more employees your organisation has, the longer it will take.

-Once you have weighed the pros and cons in changing payroll providers, here is an overview of the process in changing payroll providers.
+Once you have weighed the pros and cons of changing payroll providers, here is an overview of the process of changing payroll providers.
 Do note that some steps may vary depending on your new payroll provider as well as your organisation’s needs.